Best perfume for women: the unforgettable fragrances for your wishlist

 What does Kilian, Love Don't Be Shy smell like?

-It's marshmallowy sweet—but not sickly thanks to the fresh and zingy white flowers like orange blossom and jasmine—balmy and fresh.
-That'll be the pink pepper, neroli, and coriander.
-It's a real head-turner.
+It's marshmallowy sweet but not at all sickly, thanks to the fresh and zingy white flowers like orange blossom and jasmine, which give it a balmy and fresh vibe that's bolstered with pink pepper, neroli, and coriander.
+As that ingredients list would suggest, it's a real head-turner.

 (Image credit: Byredo)